php-telegram-bot/core/README.md

 ### Types

-All types are implemented according to Telegram API (20 January 2016).
+All types are implemented according to Telegram API 5.0 (November 2020).

 ### Inline Query

-Full support for inline query according to Telegram API (20 January 2016).
+Full support for inline query according to Telegram API 5.0 (November 2020).

 ### Methods

-All methods are implemented according to Telegram API (20 January 2016).
+All methods are implemented according to Telegram API 5.0 (November 2020).

 #### Send Message